Village House Inn History

-The Biesanz farm house was built in the early 1870′s with bricks that were fired in kilns located just 300 feet from the house.
-The home remained in the Biesanz family for over 130 years until it was purchased in 2002 by a developer at which time it was gutted and renovated and renamed the Village House.
-The picture above, circa 1910, shows the farm house and rows of stacked lumber which were used to fire the kilns.
+The Biesanz farm house was built in the early 1870’s with bricks that were fired in kilns located just 300 feet from the house.
+Civil War veteran, Philip Biesanz, purchased the brickyard which at its height produced over three million red sand mold bricks per year with clay harvested on the farm.
+The home remained in the Biesanz family for over 130 years until it was purchased in 2002 by a developer at which time it was completely renovated.
+In 2007, we purchased the home and opened the Village House Inn.
+The picture above, circa 1910, shows the farm house and rows of stacked lumber which were used to fire the kilns and the Mississippi Bluffs in the background.

 In the photo below of St. Mary’s University, circa 1947, the Biesanz farmhouse is located behind a stand of trees along the highway just above St. Mary’s Hall, the building on far right.